 Though collars are often used for pet identification, they may not be the best choice for Pomeranians due to their thick coats, possible throat damage by collars, and small stature.

-If you have a Pomeranian, you need the perfect Pomeranian harness and maybe a Pomeranian collar.
+If you have a Pomeranian, you need the perfect harness and maybe a Pomeranian collar.
 “Perfect” in this context means it’s the BEST.
-Comfortable, secure and doesn’t affect his health when he wears it; i.e. too tight or too loose.
+Comfortable, secure, and doesn’t affect his health when wearing it, i.e., too tight or loose.

 Wearing a collar is not an ideal choice for most Pomeranians.
 Continued use of a collar for Pomeranian will damage the full, thick coat.

 Collars are also a safety hazard; it is not unheard of for dogs to be found hanging by their collar.
 Conscientious owners will ensure their Pomeranian is microchipped for safe and permanent identification.

 If your Pomeranian must wear a collar, restrict the use to outings.
 The collar and harness work well when taking your beloved pet for a walk.
 His ID tags will be attached to his collar if he manages to escape, which is especially important if he’s in a strange neighborhood.

 - Pomeranian owners should prioritize harnesses over collars for maximum comfort and safety.